metakgp/naarad-news/README.md

 Naarad
 ======

-Naarad aggregates all your KGP related news from facebook pages to one place.
+Naarad aggregates all your KGP related news from facebook pages to one place.Go to http://naarad.metakgp.org to see it working.

 ## How does it work?